Starting a centre-based ECE service

 If your ECE centre or kōhanga reo is subject to National Programme 2, you must register with your local Council.
 You need to register once you have received your Probationary licence.

 - Before registering, you will need to select a verifier and contact them for confirmation (in the form of a letter) that they will verify your food operation.
 If your verifier is your local Council then you will not need the confirmation letter.
-A list of verifiers is available on the MPI website.
+A list of verifiers is available on the MPI website(external link).

 - Get an application form from your local TA and complete and submit it